Dehiwala-Mount Lavinia: Air

 Ratmalana Airport is the city's airport, located 15 km south of the Colombo city centre and 2 km from Dehiwala junction.
 It commenced operating in 1935 and was the country's first international airport until it was replaced by Bandaranaike Airport in 1967.
 Ratmalana Airport now primarily services domestic flights, aviation training and international corporate flights.

 Other

 Other means of transport include the taxis.
 These cab services are run by private companies and are metered.

-Education

-Education institutions in Colombo have a long history.
-Dehiwala-Mount Lavinia has many of the most prominent public schools in the country, some of them government-owned and others private.
-Certain urban schools of Sri Lanka have some religious alignment; this is partly due to the influence of the British, who established Christian missionary schools.
-Colombo has many International Schools that have come up in the recent years.